 It is a good idea to plan ahead for an emergency situation.
 The Division of Public Safety has a website with some helpful suggestions: police.illinois.edu/emergency-preparedness.
+Check out their Run>Hide>Fight video police.illinois.edu/emergency-preparedness/run-hide-fight/ for tips.

-All students should sign up for Illini Alert to receive notification via text messages, emails, social media, and web alerts regarding any campus emergency: police.illinois.edu/services/stay-informed/illini-alerts.
+All students should sign up for Illini Alert to receive notification via text messages, emails, social media, and web alerts regarding any campus emergency: police.illinois.edu/services/stayinformed/illini-alerts.
 Types of alerts include fires, chemical spills, tornado warnings, bomb threats, criminals at large on campus.
 Luckily, all of these occurrences are rare.